survivejs/webpack-book/manuscript/building/01_source_maps.md

 * **Source maps** can be helpful both during development and production.
 They provide more accurate information about what's going on and make it faster to debug possible problems.
 * Webpack supports a large variety of source map variants.
 They can be split into inline and separate source maps based on where they are generated.
 Inline source maps are handy during development due to their speed.
 Separate source maps work for production as then loading them becomes optional.
-* `devtool: 'source-map'` is the highest quality option making it valuable for production.
+* `devtool: "source-map"` is the highest quality option making it valuable for production.
 * `cheap-module-eval-source-map` is a good starting point for development.
-* If you want to get only stack traces during production, use `devtool: 'hidden-source-map'`.
+* If you want to get only stack traces during production, use `devtool: "hidden-source-map"`.
 You can capture the output and send it to a third party service for you to examine.
 This way you can capture errors and fix them.
 * `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin` provide more control over the result than the `devtool` shortcut.
 * *source-map-loader* can come in handy if your dependencies provide source maps.
 * Enabling source maps for styling requires additional effort.
 You have to enable `sourceMap` option per styling related loader you are using.